 Palmer College provides a number of ways for you to get clinical experience with the help of supervising faculty.

 - Campus Health Center for students (entry to the clinic system)

 - Community outreach clinics (underserved patients)

 Palmer also provides preceptorship and internship programs, as well as other specialized programs in sports, pediatrics and other fields to give you hands-on training:

-Intern Preceptor Program – for students in their last quarter or trimester on the Davenport or Florida campuses, this intensive internships program places you with a practicing doctor of chiropractic.
+- Intern Preceptor Program – for students in their last term, this intensive preceptorship program allows you to gain experience with a practicing doctor of chiropractic.

 - Sports Council – train in off- and on-field settings with local athletes.

 - DoD/VA Student Rotation Program – work alongside a practicing doctor of chiropractic in a Veterans Health Administration or military hospital setting.